wintechis/flex-rml/README.md

 - [Serd](https://github.com/drobilla/serd) is licensed under the ISC License.
 - [CityHash](https://github.com/google/cityhash/) is licensed under the MIT License.
 - [AdrduinoJson](https://github.com/bblanchon/ArduinoJson) is licensed under the MIT License.

-The full texts of these licenses are included in the `LICENSE-ISC.txt` and `LICENSE-MIT.txt` files in this repository.

 ### Notice